ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Transport System Implementation Concepts

-The Transport System Implementation Concepts define the set of objects used internally to a system or library to provide the functionality needed to provide a transport service across a network, as required by the abstract interface.
+The Transport System Implementation Concepts define the set of objects used internally to a system or library to implement the functionality needed to provide a transport service across a network, as required by the abstract interface.

 * Connection Group: A set of Connections that share properties.
 For multiplexing transport protocols, the Connection Group defines the set of Connections that can be multiplexed together.

-* Path: Represents an available set of properties that a local system can use to send or receive packets with a remote system.
+* Path: Represents an available set of properties that a local system can use to communicate with a remote system, such as routes, addresses, and physical and virtual network interfaces.

 * Protocol Instance: A single instance of one protocol, including any state it has necessary to establish connectivity or send and receive Messages.